ivarref/clj-paginate/README.md

 This is done in four steps:

 1. Your HTTP endpoint must support parameters that represents the filters.
-2. Create the filters based on either the given cursor or the initial query.
+2. Create the filters based on the initial query or the given cursor.
 3. Create a filter function based on the filters.
-Pass this to the paginate function.
+Pass this to the paginate function using `:filter`.
 4. Pass `:context` to the paginate function to store the filters in the cursor, i.e. it will be used in subsequent queries.

-Let's add a `:status` property to our previous example and make it filterable:
+As an example, let's add a `:status` property to our previous example and make it filterable:

 ```clojure
 (require '[com.github.ivarref.clj-paginate :as cp])